altunyurt/postcss-deadleafer/README.md

+**Important**

+This project is AI slop.
+It passes the tests, but still use at your own risk.

 # PostCSS Deadleafer

 A PostCSS plugin that enforces layout-logic constraints similar to TypeScript's type safety.
 It identifies and prunes "dead" or "invalid" CSS properties based on CSS Level 3 Formatting Contexts.